eballisty/mura-docker-stack/README.md

-#Journy to Production From MuraCon 2018
+# Journey to Production From MuraCon 2018

 ## Sample Dockerfile and compose / stack files for D2P